GUIDE 2025

 Director, Grants

 The director of grants oversees all the organization’s strategic decisions related to grants and donations.
 In addition, they guide grant managers and grant writers on their approach.
-This is a significantly senior position, and the director of grants receives an average annual pay of $81,318.
+This is a senior position, and the director of grants earns an average annual salary of $85,330.

-You must sharpen your skills and gain relevant knowledge to achieve a better-paying grant writing position.
+You must sharpen your skills and gain relevant knowledge to secure a better-paying grant-writing position.
 To grab an impressive grant writer salary, you should check out our grant writing certification at TechnicalWriterHQ.

 Top Paying Cities for Proposal Writers

-As per ZipRecruiter, the cities with the top-paying grant writing positions, categorized by location in the U.S., are given below.
+According to ZipRecruiter, the cities with the highest-paying grant writing positions, by U.S. location, are listed below.

 U.S. West Coast